A museum, a set, a city—every space holds a story

 Museum

-Client: Ministry for Gozo
+Client: Ministry of Gozo

 Creative Direction: Jeanette Muñoz Abela